gruel/AphorismToTEI/docs/source/howto.rst

 For both results a logging file will be created in the working directory::

     .
-    ├── hyppocratic.log
+    ├── hippocratic.log
     ├── texts
        └── aphorisms.txt

 If the process is running until the end without any problems, a new directory will be created in the working directory with the name ``XML``::

     .
-    ├── hyppocratic.log
+    ├── hippocratic.log
     ├── texts
     │   └── aphorisms.txt
     └── XML
         ├── aphorisms_app.xml
         └── aphorisms_main.xml

-Two files are presents inside an app file, which contains the footnotes informations and the main file which contains the texts and the references to the footnotes.
+Two files are presents inside an app file, which contains the footnotes information and the main file which contains the texts and the references to the footnotes.